MithrilJS/mithril.js/docs/installation.md

 </html>
 ```

 As you've seen above, importing a module in CommonJS is done via the `require` function.
-You can reference NPM modules by their library names (e.g. `require("mithril")` or `require("jquery")`), and you can reference your own modules via relative paths minus the file extension (e.g. if you have a file called `mycomponent.js` in the same folder as the file you're importing to, you can import it by calling `require("./mycomponent")`).
+You can reference npm modules by their library names (e.g. `require("mithril")` or `require("jquery")`), and you can reference your own modules via relative paths minus the file extension (e.g. if you have a file called `mycomponent.js` in the same folder as the file you're importing to, you can import it by calling `require("./mycomponent")`).

 To export a module, assign what you want to export to the special `module.exports` object: